gideonshaked/eecs398-final-project-power-outages/index.md

 ## Final Model

 After evaluating several modeling options, we retained the **Gradient Boosting Regressor** in the final pipeline due to its superior performance on key evaluation metrics, particularly RMSE and coefficient of determination.
-Despite some limitations in capturing all variance (as reflected in a lower coefficient of determination), the model consistently delivered low absolute prediction error, indicating strong predictive utility.
+Despite some limitations in capturing all variance (as reflected by a lower coefficient of determination), the model consistently delivered low absolute prediction error, indicating strong predictive utility.

 Gradient boosting effectively handled the dataset’s mix of numeric and categorical features, including engineered variables with skewed distributions and nonlinear effects.
 Its ability to model complex interactions between features made it especially well-suited to this multifactorial problem.